 Administrators from all of the participating agencies in NEW Partnership are invited to meet twice annually to advise the Steering Committee on policies, goals, and plans.
-In addition, a Steering Committee, comprised of eight administrators elected by their county peers, a representative from the Social Work Program, and Regional Office Area Administration, meets on a regular basis with NEW Partnership staff.
-A Professional Development Advisory Committee meets with the Training Manager and Foster Parent Training Manager to advise on the content of training, identify training priorities and needs, and provide input on the content of the BSW and MSW child welfare courses.
+In addition, a Steering Committee, comprised of eight administrators elected by their county peers, a representative from the Social Work Professional Program, and Regional Office Area Administration, meets on a regular basis with NEW Partnership staff.
+A Professional Development Advisory Committee meets with the Training Manager and Foster Parent Training Manager to advise on the content of training, identify training priorities and needs, and provide input on the content of the BSW and MSW child welfare courses..

-Fiscal Resources that Support NEW Partnership:The NEW Partnership for Children and Families is supported by a mixture of funding sources, including Federal Title IV-E funds, state funds provided by the Wisconsin Department of Children and Families (DCF) and UW-Green Bay, county funds provided by each of the 26 county agencies that are part of the NEW Partnership region, and in-kind resources provided by the county agencies, UW-Green Bay, and DCF.
+Fiscal Resources that Support NEW Partnership:The NEW Partnership for Children and Families is supported by a mixture of funding sources, including Federal Title IV-E pass-through funds and state funds provided by the Wisconsin Department of Children and Families (DCF), state funds provided by the UW-Green Bay, county funds provided by each of the 26 county agencies that are part of the NEW Partnership region, and in-kind resources provided by the county agencies, UW-Green Bay, and DCF.

 - Foster Parents